fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

     that there are the same number of images per person in each set.
-    Next, cluster the images using K-Means, and ensure that you have a good number of clusters (using one of the techniques discussed in this chapter).
+    Next, cluster the images using K-Means, and ensure that you have a good number of clusters (using one of the techniques discussed in this lab).
 Visualize the clusters: do you see similar faces in each cluster?

 11. Continuing with the Olivetti faces dataset, train a classifier to